aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 This guidance runs in the AWS cloud utilizing an AWS EC2 compute instance based on the Amazon Linux 2023 AMI.
 With network access to both AWS RDS database service and AWS ElastiCache (both are required).
 In addition the EC2 compute instance will require public access on port 8888.
 The included Cloud Formation template can be used to create such an EC2 instance.
 The sample code also includes two Jupyter notebooks to analyze and visually plot the performance results.
 Note that public access to the EC2 host on port 8888 should be enabled from your computer only not all end user computers.

-### Service Dependencies
+### Services

 This quidance depends on AWS RDS MySQL, and AWS ElastiCache services.
 It is beyond the scope of this guidance to create those services.
-Pleae reffer
+Pleae reffer to [AWS RDS](https://aws.amazon.com/rds/) and AWS [ElastiCache](https://aws.amazon.com/elasticache/)

-### Software dependencies
+### Client Software dependencies

-Install dependencies by executing the setup_host.sh script.
+Install dependencies by executing the `setup_host.sh` script.
 This script will install gcc python3-devel at the host level.
 In addition to the two packages installed a python virtual environment is created with dependent modules installed from the requirements.txt file.
 The python modules are only committed to the virtual environment not the host.
 The includes commands are optimized to work on the EC2 instance created by the included CloudFormation template and are specific for the Amazon Linux 2023 AMI al2023-ami-2023.4.20240319.1-kernel-6.1-arm64.
 This image is specific to the us-east-1 region.
 Other OS or AMI configuration may require additional steps.

-- At the OS prompt execute the setup_host.sh script to install and configure all necessary software and to create the Python virtual environment.

 ### Third-party tools

-This guidance uses Jupyter lab and the included notebooks to visualize/plot the performance data captured in json logs.
+This guidance uses Jupyter lab and the included notebooks to visualize/plot the performance data captured in the json logs.
-Seed data is from the Airportdb sample database located here: https://dev.mysql.com/doc/airportdb/en/.
-However, by modifying the read and write queries, any seed data can be used.
+Seed data is from the FlughafenDB.
+(2015).
+Stefan Proell, Eva Zangerle, Wolfgang Gassler. www.flughafendb.cc However, by modifying the read and write queries, any seed data can be used.

 ### AWS account requirements